shadowchiki/nvim-cpp-tools/README.md

 - [ ] Must be able to allow to implement the inheritance methods that could have override the pure virtual parent methods.
 - [x] Read attributes and set them to be automatically initialized in the constructor as if it had a parent.
 - [ ] Template classes
-- [ ] Ask you in which path you want to create the file.
 - [x] Initialize the attributes of the class with the parameters of the constructor, the search must be by type, if there are several parameters of that type, make a comparison by name, if it does not contain the text, the first attribute found of the same type is put.
 - [ ] Generate getters and setters
 - [x] Select a method and generate it.
-- [ ] Regenerate all Constructors
+- [ ] Regenerate all Constructors, only the constructors
-- [ ] Regenerate a single Constructor
+- [ ] Regenerate a single Constructor, only one constructor
+- [ ] Ask you in which path you want to create the file.
+- Debe añadirse una configuración que permita indicar en que ruta se debe guardar el fichero auto generado .cpp.
+El path que se ponga tiene que ser relativo, por ejemplo si en la configuración se pone ../src, se utilizará la ruta en donde eta el hpp, subira uno e ira a la carpeta src.
+Debe permitir la configuraci´on cumplir el requisito anterior de preguntar donde se debe guardar el fichero

 ### Refactoring requirements